Trusted WordPress tutorials, when you need them most.

 How to Show Confirm Navigation Popup for Forms in WordPress

-Accidentally closing a page without submitting your comment or with a half-filled form is annoying.
+Accidentally closing a page without submitting your comment or with a half-filled form can be super frustrating.
 Recently, one of our users asked us if it was possible to show their readers a confirm navigation popup.

 In this article, we will show you how to show confirm navigation popup for WordPress forms.